mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these)

 **Log**
+* 29 Jan 2021 - recorded 9 videos for section 03... closer to 10 than yesterday but still not there
 * 28 Jan 2021 - recorded 7 videos for section 03... wanted 10 but we'll take 7
 * 27 Jan 2021 - recorded 10 videos for section 03
 * 26 Jan 2021 - polished GitHub README (what you're looking at) with a [nice table](https://github.com/mrdbourke/tensorflow-deep-learning#course-materials)